The connectedness of Sierpi\'nski sponges with rotational and reflectional components and associated graph-directed systems: Abstract

 \section{Abstract}

-Let $(K_1,\ldots,K_n)$ be a Cantor type graph-directed attractors in $\R^d$.
-By creating an auxiliary graph, we provide an effective criterion of whether $K_i\cap K_j$ is empty for every pair of $1\leq i,j\leq n$.
-Moreover, the emptiness can be checked by examining only a finite number of the attractor's geometric approximations.
-The method is also applicable for more general graph-directed systems.
-As an application, we are able to determine the connectedness of all $d$-dimensional generalized Sierpi\'nski sponges of which the corresponding IFSs are allowed to have rotational and reflectional components.
+We provide two methods to characterize the connectedness of all $d$-dimensional generalized Sierpi\'nski sponges whose corresponding IFSs are allowed to have rotational and reflectional components.
+Our approach is to reduce it to an intersection problem between the coordinates of graph-directed attractors.
+More precisely, let $(K_1,\ldots,K_n)$ be a Cantor-type graph-directed attractor in $\R^d$.
+By creating an auxiliary graph, we provide an effective criterion for whether $K_i\cap K_j$ is empty for every pair of $1\leq i,j\leq n$.
+Moreover, the emptiness can be checked by examining only a finite number of geometric approximations of the attractor.
+The approach is also applicable to more general graph-directed systems.